-Vasectomy and Other Contraceptives – Male Birth Control
+Vasectomy vs. Other Male Birth Control Options

 There is no currently available contraceptive that has a higher success rate than vasectomy.
 There is a progesterone-coated intrauterine device (IUD) that has recently become available for women that approaches the 1/600 published failure rate of vasectomy.

 Comparing Vasectomy to Other Male Birth Control / Contraceptives